ryapric/boilerplate/airflow/README.md

 This set of utilities are orchestrated and managed by a few [GNU Make](https://gnu.org/software/make) targets.
-The included `Makefile` contains targets for initializing the host (Ubuntu) system, starting/stopping/monitoring the `docker-compose` stack, and checking the stack status.
+The included `Makefile` contains targets for initializing the host (Debian-based) system, starting/stopping/monitoring the `docker-compose` stack, and checking the stack status.
 All Make targets are to be run from the repo top-level.

 The steps for installation & initialization are as follows: